AbhishekGit-hash/Customer-Churn-Prediction-Model-with-XGBoost/README.md

 In this project based the dataset used is of an electricity power company that supplies electricity utility to coorporates, SME and residential customers.
 A significant amount of churn in customers is happening in the SME customer segments which is decreasing the revenue of the company.
 At a high level research the customer churn among SME segment is driven by price sensitivity.

-The motive of this project is to develop a predictive model that will predict the customers likely to churn and from a strategic perspective to decrease the churn rate of customers, some monetary benefits may be provided to the predicted customers.
+The motive of this project is to develop a predictive model that will predict the customers likely to churn and form a strategic perspective to decrease the churn rate of customers, some monetary benefits may be provided to the predicted customers.

 <b>Datasets used:</b>
 1. Customer data - which should include characteristics of each client, for example, industry, historical electricity consumption, date joined as customer etc